 Wear OS has recovered slightly over the last year with visual and feature updates combined with a partnership announced with Samsung at Google I/O. This all gave renewed interest and much-needed market share for the platform, but the Galaxy Watch 4 alone can't keep Wear OS alive.

 Here's a look at everything that we know so far regarding the Pixel Watch including the expected release date, pricing, specs and more.

 - Fitbit Sense review: Health tracking that makes sense

 - Which Apple Watch is the best?
 Our Apple Watch buyer's guide

 Pixel Watch: Price and availability

 The majority of the information available at present originates from a significant leak revealed by Jon Prosser, which included a projected release date of October 2021, presumably alongside the Pixel 6.
-Prosser was quick to add caveats that this could be pushed back for a variety of reasons, but this would certainly be a perfect pairing for Google's re-entry into the flagship phone space.
+Obviously, that part of the rumor proved to be incorrect, but it's worth noting Prosser always stated uncertainty regarding that timeframe.

 Pixel Watch: Design

 The images we have so far are renders created by @rendersbyian in cooperation with Jon Prosser.
 They are based on alleged images and marketing materials that Prosser received in the aforementioned leak.
 The Insider report essentially mirrored Prosser's design claims, so while the images are limited, they are highly credible.